raspberrypilearning/anime-expressions-simplified/en/step_5.md

 **Test:** Click the **Run** button.

-The `love.png` image appears on your webpage.
+The `love.png` image appears on your web page.

 --- /task ---